QEDK/configparser-rs/README.md

 ```
 An important thing to note is that values with the same keys will get updated, this means that the last inserted key (whether that's a section header
 or property key) is the one that remains in the `HashMap`.
+The only bit of magic the API does is the section-less properties are put in a section called "DEFAULT".
+It is planned to allow configuring this variable.

 ## Installation
 You can install this easily via `cargo` by including it in your `Cargo.toml` file like: